-Generalization measures how well the model can represent data that was not part of the training.
-To evaluate the speaker generalization, we designed the following experiment: the data of each speaker was once excluded from the training set.
-The derived model was then used to register this excluded data where we measured the average Euclidean distance between the registered mesh and the original one.
+Generalization measures how well the model can register data that was not part of the training.
+To evaluate the speaker generalization, we designed the following experiment: for each speaker, we derived a tongue model from the meshes of all other speakers and registered the tongue meshes of the excluded speaker.
+Afterwards, we measured the average Euclidean distance between the registered meshes and the original ones.
 Additionally, we analyzed the fitting results for different values of \(\widetilde{m}\).
 The dimensionality of the pose subspace was fixed to \(\widetilde{n} = 4\) during these experiments to prevent overfitting caused by this subspace.
-In the analysis of the pose generalization, we used the same approach.
-In this case, the dimensionality of the speaker subspace was fixed to \(\widetilde{m} = 5\).
-The results of these experiments are depicted in \autoref{fig:evaluation-both}.
-During this evaluation, we used the scale factor \(h = 2\) in the model fitting optimization.